-Fenty + Pro Filt'r Hydrating Longwear Foundation
+Fenty + PRO FILT'R Hydrating Longwear Foundation

 Review It

-A hydrating, long-wear foundation that delivers comfortable, medium-to-full coverage in a natural finish perfect for normal to dry skin.
+A first-of-its-kind hydrating longwear foundation that delivers it all, with comfortable medium to full coverage, serious staying power, and natural finish perfect for normal to dry skin—all in a groundbreaking range of 50 shades.

 Need a few alternatives?